 Resident smoking at The Lodge is discouraged due to health and safety concerns.
 Residents who wish to continue smoke may continue to do so, as long as they are able to comply with The Lodge’s smoking policy and procedure.
 Resident smoking is restricted to designated outdoor areas only.
 An assessment of each resident who wishes to continue to smoke is made upon arrival at the facility, and periodically, to determine any change in the risks associated with the risk of continued smoking.
 Assistance with smoking cessation is offered.
 Residents who are unable to smoke safely must have their smoking materials controlled by staff, and will only be able to smoke when supervision by staff or family can be provided.

-Visitor and staff smoking is restricted to designated outdoor areas only, and there is no visitor or staff smoking allowed on the grounds of The Lodge at Broadmead, in order to comply with Provincial Tobacco Control Act regulations and the “smoke free premises” restrictions of the Vancouver Island Health Authority (VIHA).
+There is no visitor or staff smoking allowed on the grounds of The Lodge at Broadmead, in order to comply with Provincial Tobacco Control Act regulations and the “smoke free premises” restrictions of Island Health.

 - The building is constructed entirely of steel and concrete to current seismic standards.
 A fire sprinkler system is installed throughout the facility along with early warning fire detection equipment thereby minimizing the risk of major damage or injury caused by fire or a moderate earthquake.
 It is equipped with a state-of-the-art building security system incorporating magnetic door locks, 24 hour recorded closed circuit TV cameras, door access keypads, and automatic controls to adjust locking schedules according to staffing schedules and the local needs of residents and clients.
 Interior courtyards are wheelchair accessible allowing residents with dementia to safely enjoy the outdoors without risk of elopement.
 Handrails are installed along all courtyard walkways.